NSombekke/Logic-LLM/blogpost.md

 We use the same planning domain as introduced by Oh et al. [4].
 A 3D grid world $\Epsilon_1$ comprised of three floors, six rooms, and a single landmark.
 Both rooms, floor, and the landmark form levels of abstraction.
 The landmark is of level 0, the rooms of level 1, and the floor at level 2.

+In this study, each natural language specification was restricted to one sentence and the following **atomic propositions**.
+No explicit restriction on the set of atomic propositions, however the task description includes the following: ...

 We evaluate the extension of Logic_LM on a dataset create for a Drone Planning domain.
 - Drone navigation command in natural language into an LTL expression
 - Different paper feeds this LTL expression in to a trajectory planner that can plan the task in a predefined environment.